- Report Management

 - Finding Search Implementation Successes and Issues With Metrics

-- Remove Bot Traffic in Usage Analytics Reports
+- Removing Bot Traffic in Usage Analytics Reports

 When your goal is to focus solely on the users visiting and interacting with your search interfaces, you have to identify and remove bot traffic from your usage analytics reports.